tylerhimes/tylerhimes.github.io/_posts/2021-06-10-Manipulating-Images-With-Numpy.md

 tags: [Python, Numpy, Images]
 ---

 Manipulating images can be an essential task in data science as it allows for data augmentation which can improve data accuracy by reducing overfitting.
-In this post, I walk through how to manipulate images using numpy alone!
+In this post, I walk through how to manipulate images using only numpy!

 ---